 Spinal traction is a form of decompression therapy that relieves pressure on the spine.
 It can be performed manually or mechanically.
-Spinal traction is used to treat herniated discs, sciatica, degenerative disc disease, pinched nerves, and many other back conditions.
+Spinal stretching is used to treat herniated discs, sciatica, degenerative disc disease, pinched nerves, and many other back conditions.

-Many methods of spinal decompression lumbar traction have been used for the relief of lower back pain since the time of Hippocrates.
+Many methods of spinal decompression lumbar traction have been used for the relief of lumbar pain since the time of Hippocrates.
 Throughout the 50’s and 60’s years of 20th century it became widespread, and until today it is used by physiotherapists for threatening patients with low back pain and leg pain.
 Even if its effectiveness is still being questioned by some doctors, there are three proven benefits defined in a lumbar traction: distraction to increase the intervertebral space, tensing of the posterior longitudinal vertebral ligament and suction to draw the disc protrusion towards the center of the joint.

-Spinal traction relieves pressure from herniated discs and straightens the spine and provides consistent relief to patients.
+Spinal stretches relieves pressure from herniated discs and straightens the spine and provides consistent relief to patients.
 It does so by stretching tight spinal muscles and widening the intervertebral spaces to relieve nerve impingement.